 When we awoke to a beautiful, warm fall day we knew we had to get out and enjoy it or we would be kicking ourselves for wasting it inside.
+After a quick search for nearby trails, we decided to take a nice fall bike ride on the Coal Creek Trail & Rock Creek Loop.
 We were also itching to try out the bikes we recently purchased, so we HAD to get outside!
-After a quick search for nearby trails, we decided to take the Coal Creek & Rock Creek Loop.

-There are multiple places available to gain access to these trails, but we decided to start our loop at the Flatirons Mall so we could have a nice patio lunch after our ride.
-For more on these trails and other nearby options, the Boulder County site has a great list.
+There are multiple places available to gain access to the Coal Creek Trail, or Rock Creek Open Space, but we decided to start our loop at the Flatirons Mall so we could have a nice patio lunch after our fall bike ride.
+For more on these trails and other nearby options, there is a great list on the Boulder County site.

 From the mall, we hopped on the US 36 Bikeway for a little bit before turning on 88th Street and riding until connecting with the Coal Creek Trail at Dillon Road.

 Scenery Along the Trail

 Even though many of the trees and shrubs have died, it still made for a beautiful, colorful fall bike ride – with the hot sun and the bright blue sky making everything seem much more alive.

 The Coal Creek Trail portion included many streams, and even a little waterfall.
 There were some small shaded areas that had snow and ice, but for the most part the trail was dry and easy to ride.

 Shortly after turning onto the Rock Creek Colorado portion of the trail, we went through the Rock Creek Open Space where we saw a coyote running around.

 After crossing under 287, we rode next to the pumpkin patch and watched cows chow down on the remaining bits of that iconic symbol of fall while we admired the Rocky Mountains in the background.
 After the pumpkin patch, we went over a dam and around Stearns Lake, which provided a great view too!
 Did I mention how BLUE the sky was?